 Undergraduate students may repeat a course for credit when grades of "D", "F", or "WF" have been earned.
+Some professional degrees may require courses to be repeated with a grade of "C" or lower.
 Graduate School / Seminary students may repeat a course for credit when grades of "C", "D", "F", or "WF" have been earned.
 When the course is repeated for credit, both grades will appear on the student's transcript, but only the repeated grade will be calculated in the cumulative GPA.
 In no case, if a course is repeated, will credit toward a degree be given twice for the same class.
 The student should fill out the appropriate paperwork in the Registrar's Office for removing the original grade.
 No more than 24 credit hours can be repeated for credit.